totuus1157/apple-music-hi-res-albums-database/README.md

 # apple-music-hi-res-albums-database

-List of high-res lossless albums making by all "Apple and Music Lovers"
+A List of Hi-Res Lossless Albums for All "Apple and Music Lovers"

 ## TODO
 - Complete redesign of the top page.